All Episodes

 He wasn't seeking information.

-He would just on his high horse.
+He was just on his high horse.

-I happen to mention that.
+I happened to mention that.

-I happened to mention that I Thought Conyers was being rude and unproductive, even though it was well known that I was not a supporter of Janet Reno, obviously, or the Clinton administration.
+I happened to mention that I thought Conyers was being rude and unproductive, even though it was well known that I was not a supporter of Janet Reno, obviously, or the Clinton administration.

 Well, not long after that came the White House correspondence dinner, the last one I've ever attended.

-And during the White House Correspondence Dinner, President Clinton told a joke.
+And during the White House correspondence dinner, President Clinton told a joke.

-I forget the name of the reporterette who had invited me, but I was not far from the C-span table.
+I forget the name of the reporterette who had invited me, but I was not far from the C-SPAN table.

 Brian Lamb was there with Susan Swain.

-Remember them.
+Remember them?

-And even then I had not lost my hearing, but it was in the big ballroom at the Washington Hilton, 1,200 people in there.
+And even then, I had not lost my hearing, but it was in the big ballroom at the Washington Hilton.

 So I didn't catch it the moment it was said, but I saw everybody turn and look at me.